corpnewt/CorpBot.py/README.md

 	   └─ Gets or sets whether the current EQ settings are preserved between music sess...
 	  $leave  (AKA: disconnect, okbye)
 	   └─ Stops and disconnects the bot from voice.
+	  $leavewhenalone [yes_no]
+	   └─ Lists or sets whether the bot leaves the voice channel when the last non-bot ...
 	  $loadpl [url]
+	   └─ Loads the passed playlist json data.
+Accepts a url - or picks the first atta...
+	  $loadplnext [url] (AKA: loadpln)
 	   └─ Loads the passed playlist json data.
 Accepts a url - or picks the first atta...
 	  $mvsong [song_index] [target_index] (AKA: movesong, mvtrack, movetrack) └─ Moves the song at song_index in the queue to the target_index (bot-admin only).